 Fraud and Identity Theft

 These cyber attacks are not new for the financial sector but are still quite successful for attackers.
 This is because they take different forms and use other channels and chains to conduct personal data.
+For example, scammers often target individuals applying for services like payday loans, exploiting the quick turnaround and sensitive financial information involved.
 Therefore, it’s important to implement modern cyber security strategies to protect customers and employees from these cyber threats.
 This includes tools that can detect suspicious account activity and block it to prevent further criminal actions.

 Spoofing